messagebird/messagebird-nodejs/README.md

 app.set('trust proxy', () => true);

-// Replace <YOUR_SIGNING_KEY> with your actual signing key. const verifySignature = new mbWebookSignatureJwt.ExpressMiddlewareVerify(secret);
+// Replace <YOUR_SIGNING_KEY> with your actual signing key. const verifySignature = new mbWebhookSignatureJwt.ExpressMiddlewareVerify(secret);

 // Retrieve the raw body as a buffer. app.use(express.raw({ 'type': '*/*' }));